0x1C1B/jatos/README.md

 processes of an operating system as well as the functionality of the hardware.
 In the course of time, however, the project increasingly developed into a personal undertaking with the ambition of creating a lightweight *"toy"* operating system.
 So feel free to contribute or writing extensions in any kind.

+### Background Story
+What is it, what isn't?
+A good question especially on such a complex topic.
+What drives me?
+Hmm, the interest in hardware near development, a hint of [naivety](https://wiki.osdev.org/Beginner_Mistakes)?!
+Everyone agrees on one thing: A mammoth project for a student of Applied Computer Science in the third semester.
+Now I see this project less as a project with a fixed goal and more as a way towards a deeper understanding of kernel, bootloader and co.

+Personally, I am someone who prefers to try it out for himself and apply the theory he has learned.
+Well, admittedly not quite as easy for such a complex topic as computer engineering.
+However I developed promptly, admittedly not exactly according to textbook, but for me in every perspective very rich in experience.

+So this project should be seen as what it actually is: *The diary of a student on his way to a better understanding of the world of operating systems.*

 ## Project
 Even if only the `x86 (i386)` architecture is supported so far and this will not change in the foreseeable future,